 - Get more out of less spending on your base offer by creating/using a currency that your customers value.
 For example, in one loyalty program, we found that a significant proportion of our members would rather have one of our points (which cost us just over 2%) than a 10% discount!
 Cash isn’t always the answer.

-G) Leverage inexpensive electronic media, social media and other vehicles you need to send anyway: your POS/cash register receipts, in-store messages, statements/bills, e-mail, etc.
+G) Leverage inexpensive electronic media, social media and vehicles you need to send anyway: your POS/cash register receipts, in-store messages, statements/bills, e-mail, etc.

 - Save expensive direct for campaigns that are likely to have high redemption and drive a lot of incremental spends, or for valuable customers/prospects you can’t reach in other ways.